Where do you see yourself in four years?

 Picking a medical school may be one of the biggest decisions you make at this early juncture in your physician career.
 It also is one that can have career-shaping ramifications.
 What advice do medical students offer for those weighing medical schools?
 Let’s take a look.

-Damani McIntosh-Clarke, now a fourth-year medical student at George Washington School of Medicine & Health Sciences, applied to 20 medical schools.
+Damani McIntosh-Clarke, MD, is an emergency medicine resident Mount Sinai Hospital in New York who attended George Washington University School of Medicine & Health Sciences.
+He applied to 20 medical schools.
 When it came time to narrow down the list of finalists, he sought first-hand accounts from those who could best offer them.

-“If you can, I’d emphasize talking to students in a less formal environment,” said McIntosh-Clarke.
+“If you can, I’d emphasize talking to students in a less formal environment,” said Dr. McIntosh-Clarke, an AMA member.
 “Either through your networks or if you just want to cold email a student, they will likely be receptive.
 To me, that’s the best way to get information on a program.”

 Whether it’s institutional or external, you’re going to need help during medical school.
-For Avani K. Patel, now a fourth-year medical student at the University of Mississippi School of Medicine in Jackson, that meant looking at programs close to her family.
+For Avani K. Patel, MD—now a psychiatry resident at the University of Mississippi Medical Center who attended the University of Mississippi School of Medicine—that meant looking at programs close to her family.

-“College is change, but med school is a life change,” Patel said.
+“College is change, but med school is a life change,” said Dr. Patel, an AMA member.
 “There’s so much information in so little time.
 It’s nice to have a support system close by if you need it.
 That was important to me.
 I couldn’t imagine starting somewhere totally new and not having the support of loved ones nearby.”

 “I’m glad I chose to come to D.C.,” he said.
 “We have winter, but it’s not that bad.
 If I did go to school in a place like Boston, for example, I would’ve been able to manage, but I would’ve been so miserable during winter.
 Here the winters are very manageable.”